Trusted Provider of: Trusted Provider Logo

 Here are our tips for finding the best flight insurance plan for your needs:

 Websites like Squaremouth allow you to quickly compare travel insurance plans from top providers side by side.
-These comparison tools show you the price of each plan with detailed explanations of what's included.
-You can even filter for exactly what types of insurance benefits and limits you are looking for to quickly find a plan that meets your needs.
+Our comparison tool can show you the price of each plan with detailed explanations of what's included.
+You can even filter for exactly the type of insurance benefit and limit you are looking for to quickly find a plan that meets your needs.

 Many policies offered directly through airlines do not include coverage for medical emergencies or medical evacuations.
 If you’re planning international travel, we strongly suggest third-party policies that provide well-rounded protection for the entirety of your trip.